Now is the perfect time to update your social media profiles.

 Make sure all of your profiles have the same information about your business and that your hours, menu, address, phone number and other information are accurate.

 Whenever a customer visits your pages online, there should be no inconsistencies in key information that could prevent them from coming in your doors.

-4. Update your cover and profile photos
+4. Update your cover photos and profile photos

 Just as springtime means it’s time to clean out your closets to feel ready and refreshed for the new season, it’s also time to clean up your profiles to rejuvenate your online presence.

 It’s also time to refresh your bio on Instagram, and upload fresh photos of your products and services on review sites like Yelp and Google.
-Let your fans and followers know everything that’s new and fresh at your business this spring by posting about it on Facebook, Twitter, and Instagram.
+Then, let your fans and followers know everything that’s new and fresh at your business this spring by posting about it on Facebook, Twitter, and Instagram.

 5. Refresh your social media content calendar

 You should take this opportunity to revamp your social media and review site strategy.

 Check out your analytics to get insight into what’s working — what’s engaging and appealing to your audience — and what’s not.
 Every social media platform has an option for you to check your analytics and statistics.
 Review your numbers to see what’s performing well for your business online and make a note to do more of that.

 Taking a closer look at your content can help you evaluate if you’re reaching your target demographic and what to do with your content next.